cvanworm/compilers_f23/README.md

 Our class language, individual examples, and tiny examples can be found in the examples folder.

 ## `mg.f23` Parse Tree
-Our parse tree generated for `mg.f23` can be found in `./results/results.txt`
+Our parse tree generated for `mg.f23` can be found in `./results/results.txt`*more info on what works

 ## How to run
 - `$ make ` to compile and run `scope.f23` (a smaller example of the class language that we can generate code for)